 PURPOSE.
-Pivotal Software, Inc. (“Pivotal”) owns a number of international trademarks and logos that identify the Concourse community and individual Concourse projects (“Concourse Marks”).
+VMware Inc. (“VMware”) owns a number of international trademarks and logos that identify the Concourse community and individual Concourse projects (“Concourse Marks”).
 These trademarks include, but are not limited to:

-This policy outlines Pivotal’s policy and guidelines about the use of the Concourse trademarks by members of the Concourse development and user community.
+This policy outlines VMware’s policy and guidelines about the use of the Concourse trademarks by members of the Concourse development and user community.

 WHY HAVE TRADEMARK GUIDELINES?
 The Concourse Marks are a symbol of the quality and community support associated with the Concourse open source software.
 Trademarks protect not only those using the marks but the entire community as well.
 Our community members need to know that they can rely on the quality and capabilities represented by the brand.
 We also want to provide a level playing field.
 No one should use the Concourse marks in ways that mislead or take advantage of the community or make unfair use of the trademarks.
 Also, use of the Concourse Marks should not be in a disparaging manner because we prefer that our marks not be used to be rude about the Concourse open source project or its members.